AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-email-channel.md

 The MX rules are now managed by the Adobe Campaign Enhanced MTA.
 The Adobe Campaign **[!UICONTROL MX management]** delivery throughput rules are no longer used.

-The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.-->
+The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.
+-->

 ## Lista de propriedades de email {#list-of-email-properties}

-Esta seção detalha a lista de parâmetros disponíveis na tela de propriedades de um template de email ou de um email.
+Esta seção detalha a lista de parâmetros disponíveis na tela de propriedades de um modelo de email ou de um email.

 >[!NOTE]
 >
->Alguns parâmetros estão disponíveis somente em templates.
+>Alguns parâmetros estão disponíveis somente em modelos.
 Os parâmetros que você pode acessar [dependem das suas permissões](../../administration/using/users-management.md).

 Para editar as propriedades de um email ou de um modelo de email, use o botão **[!UICONTROL Edit properties]**.